ihiroky/archive-action/README.md

 # compress-action

-Github Action to create an archive file for your artifacts on any platform.
+Github Action to create a various format archive file for your artifacts, and it works on any platform.
 This action is powered by python's `shutil.make_archive`, and probably lightweight because it works without docker build.

 ## Supported format